 Khanra Siriassa took a deep breath and leaned forward.
 “These barbarians, from Monos to the east, they attacked by surprise.”

 Ividar winced in confusion.
 “By surprise?
 No defiance?
 No writ of intent?
 Your Grace, are you sure this is an army, and not a crush of bandits?”

 “They are an army,” the Khan said darkly.
-“They fly colors, and reports speak of their leader wearing a golden crown.”
+“They fly colors, and bronze-and-gilt flag, and reports speak of their leader wearing a golden crown.”

 “The khan himself is leading this invasion, Grace?”